A dental implant is the most natural looking tooth replacement option available in dentistry today.

 Dental implant cost

 How much do dental implants cost is a frequently asked question.
 On average, the cost of a single tooth implant ranges between $3,000-$5,000.
-The cost is dependant upon many variables including:
+The cost is dependent upon many variables including:

 - Whether or not a bone graft is necessary